twice154/CONNETO/README.md

 Client:
 - Chrome browser on Windows, Mac OS X, Linux, or Chrome OS
-* [GameStream-compatible](http://shield.nvidia.com/play-pc-games/) computer with GTX 600+ series desktop or mobile GPU (for the PC from which you're streaming)

 Both Sides:
 * High-end wireless router (802.11n dual-band recommended) or wired network